AcademySoftwareFoundation/openvdb/tsc/process/security.md

 When voxels are marked inactive in the grid, they are not cleared to the background value.
-If you rely on the data being deleted, you should set it as well as setting it inactive.
+If you rely on the data being deleted, you should overwrite the voxel's values as well as deactivating them.
 In addition, calling pruneInactive will free deactivated tiles.
 This is particularly important when passing a VDB to another process.

 ****Topology****